-- Working under the authority of the Editorial Committee and drafting the industry rules of practice corresponding to the field covered by the Subcommittee, and continuously updating those rules to reflect feedback from industry best practices and changes to international legislation
+- working as part of the Editorial Committee and drafting the rules corresponding to the field covered by the Subcommittee, and continuously updating those rules to reflect feedback from industry best practices and changes to international legislation,

 Changes to codes are initiated or prompted by Requests for Modification submitted by users.